Vacuum polarization in the horizonless Bardeen metric: Introduction

 Finally, we will discuss the results of a recent study~\cite{Boulware}, where the RSET for conformally coupled scalar fields in both \( 1+1 \) and \( 3+1 \) dimensions was computed using the effective action induced by the trace anomaly.
 In \( 3+1 \) dimensions, the authors numerically evaluated the RSET in a Bardeen-type, horizonless geometry, and found deviations from the behavior observed in Schwarzschild spacetime under the Boulware vacuum.
 As we will argue, the discrepancy found in~\cite{Boulware} may stem from limitations of the anomaly-induced effective action \cite{Riegert}, which fails to capture the correct long-distance behavior of the RSET.

 This paper is organized as follows.
-In Section~II review the basic aspects of the Bardeen metric.
-In Section III we compute the RSET in the Bardeen background using the covariant perturbative expansion method~\cite{nonlocal}.
+In Sec.~\ref{m2:sec:bardeen} we review the basic aspects of the Bardeen metric.
+In Sec.~\ref{sec3} we compute the RSET in the Bardeen background using the covariant perturbative expansion method~\cite{nonlocal}.
 In this approach, the RSET is a nonlocal functional of the geometry; we retain terms linear in curvature and evaluate the result across the entire manifold.
 In the asymptotic region, our result confirms the previously observed universal decay ~\cite{universality}.
-In Section~IV, we revisit the definition of the Boulware vacuum in regular, horizonless geometries.
+In Sec.~\ref{sec4}, we revisit the definition of the Boulware vacuum in regular, horizonless geometries.
 We discuss the eventual emergence of vacuum instabilities beyond the weak-field regime, which may lead to an exponential growth of the vacuum polarization \cite{awakening}.
-Finally, in Section~V we summarize our findings and compare our results with those based on the anomaly-induced effective action \cite{Boulware}.
+In Sec.~\ref{sec5} we compare our results with those based on the anomaly-induced effective action.
+Finally, in Sec.~\ref{sec6} we summarize our findings.